-If you access data stored in Amazon Web Services (AWS) data sources, the settings on this page control how JasperReports Server insteracts with your Amazon environment.
-For more information about AWS data sources, see section 4.1.4, "AWS Data Sources," on page 59.
+If you access data stored in Amazon Web Services (AWS) data sources, the following settings control how JasperReports Server interacts with your Amazon environment:

-The AWS settings page enables you to change Security Group settings without restarting the server.
+- The AWS settings page enables you to change Security Group settings without restarting the server. - The AWS configuration file allows you to change the JDBC driver used with AWS data sources.